 Saskia is an experienced strategist and program architect.
 She founded Power Launch Philanthropy to invest in compelling ideas, exceptional leaders, and high-impact nonprofits.
 Saskia has led the startup and early growth of numerous other social impact organizations.
 She previously served as the Chief Executive Officer of Room to Grow, a four-star Charity Navigator rated nonprofit serving low-income families in Boston and New York.

 Saskia and her husband Paul cofounded the Brookline Teen Center, a state of the art facility and program that opened in Fall 2013.
 Another family venture, the Foundation To Be Named Later, was launched in 2005 under the umbrella of the Red Sox Foundation, after the team won its first world series in 86 years.
-To date, the foundation has distributed $9 million to youth-serving organizations in Boston and Chicago and sent 50 promising young leaders to college.
+To date, the foundation has distributed $11+ million to youth-serving organizations in Boston and Chicago and sent 100+ promising young leaders to college.

 Early in her career she was critical to the growth of two social entrepreneurial ventures, Citizen Schools and City Year, which grew from early-stage startups into thriving national organizations.
 These formative professional experiences ignited Saskia's interest in social innovation, particularly to address the effects and root causes of poverty.